Qualified, friendly and passionate teachers

 My yoga journey has taken me to many different styles of yoga.
 It is, however, the healing powers and ease of access to my body and mind that the heated room provides that keeps me returning to the hot yoga methods.
 Healthy body, healthy life – come and join me on the mat!

-I completed my Yin Yoga Teacher Training with Joe Barnett in November 2017.
-I have also completed a course in Musculo-Skeletal Anatomy at The Wellington School of Massage Therapy, July 2017 – February 2018.
+I completed my first Yin Yoga Teacher Training with Joe Barnett in November 2017.
+I extended my knowledge with a second training in June 2019.

 First comes awareness, then choice.

 With yoga I am continuously learning new things about myself.
 I become aware of my physical body, my mind, and my surroundings.
 I am then able to make conscious choices in my life.
 Yoga is a chance for me to meet myself; to get to know my strength, my limitations, and other bits and pieces.
 These journeys could be challenging and confronting at times.
 Ultimately, it’s a path to freedom as freedom is to know my limitations and accepting them.

 My other passions are holistic health and creating a balanced life.
 I am a certified Life Coach.
 My declaration as a life coach is to empower people to reach their potential and to find their authentic-self.
 My Life Coach area of interests are creating a balanced life, building confidence, and enhancing performance and goal settings.
 It’s reasonably broad.
 I am always open for you and I truly care for your wholeness.